JonDevOps/ticketmasterfork/README.md

 # ticketmasterfork
 create a app like ticketmaster that gives the buyers emails to comics  in a database when they buy ticjets also cut procesing fee from $16 to $8 and dont email their buyers of thers comics or events like ticketmaster does

+aggregate data (emails, dates, times)

+let comics share buyers emails to others comics they like